 A structured examination approach for the technical annex of the SRD Decision

-The objective of the examination of the technical annex is to ensure transparent and predictable sharing arrangements with least constraining usage conditions and as much flexibility as possible for manufacturers and users that foster beneficial coexistence between: primary users vs. SRD and SRD vs. SRD.
+The objective of the examination of the technical annex as requested in the EC mandate by the European Commission is to ensure transparent and predictable sharing arrangements with least constraining usage conditions and as much flexibility as possible for manufacturers and users that foster coexistence between: primary users vs. SRD and SRD vs. SRD.
 The examination itself uses the principles from the previous section and factual information from ECC reports and ETSI reports and standards.

 Background